L4FeeR/L4FeeR.github.io/bio.md

 ## My Thoughts
 <br>
-* Need to die early :), in order to end one of my struggle
+* Need to die early :), in order to end one of my nightmare!
 * Being honesty, dont expect me to lie for you!
 * Bad at communication, so try not to misunderstood
 * Respect every one; Everyone have thier own worth!